psas/liquid-propellant-engine/2kN Heat Sink Engine/Test Stand Engine Design Documentation.markdown

 * Exit Pressure: 14.7 psia (0.101 MPa)
 * Oxidizer: Liquid Oxygen
-* Fuel: Isopropyl alcohol, 70% by volume *(Note: this is 64.8% IPA, 35.2% water by mass, according to my calculations)* *Annulus gap must not be smaller than 1 mm
+* Fuel: Isopropyl alcohol, 70% by volume *(Note: this is 64.8% IPA, 35.2% water by mass, according to my calculations)* *Annulus gap must not be smaller than 0.04 in (1 mm)

 ## Injector Parameters ##